TYPO3-extensions/rx_shariff/Documentation/Installation/Index.rst

 You can also easily use this extension within your News extension template.
 Simply paste the viewhelper in your Detail.html template and add the TypoScript to include the Shariff Javascript library and you are ready to go.

+Don't forget to enable a URL rewriter, otherwise all your sharing buttons will refer to the news detail page, but without displaying the actual news.

 Facebook integration troubles
 -----------------------------